Riding the Trend or Protecting Profits | Insulet Corporation (PODD)

 PODD’s Market Performance

-PODD stocks went down by -15.33% for the week, with a monthly drop of -27.04% and a quarterly performance of -34.52%, while its annual performance rate touched -23.46%.
-The volatility ratio for the week stands at 5.80% while the volatility levels for the past 30 days are set at 4.77% for Insulet Corporation.
-The simple moving average for the period of the last 20 days is -19.79% for PODD stocks with a simple moving average of -28.79% for the last 200 days.
+PODD stocks went up by 2.88% for the week, with a monthly drop of -14.66% and a quarterly performance of -25.61%, while its annual performance rate touched -13.69%.
+The volatility ratio for the week stands at 7.08% while the volatility levels for the past 30 days are set at 5.15% for Insulet Corporation.
+The simple moving average for the period of the last 20 days is -4.31% for PODD stocks with a simple moving average of -17.22% for the last 200 days.

 Analysts’ Opinion of PODD